RWTH-EBC/EBC-Tutorials/EBC-Git-101/README.md

 ## Cloning the repo to our local machine

 Now we want to start working with this repository.
 In a limited way, some Git platforms will allow us to modify files on their web interface, but usually we will want to have the repo locally and work there.
 Thus, we *clone* the repo to our local machine.
-To do that, we use the command `git clone <server address of our new repo>` in the command prompt (right-click on the image and chose "show image" for a larger version):
+To do that, we use the command `git clone <server address of our new repo>` in the command prompt or in TortoiseGIT `right-click`&#8594;`Git Clone...` and `input of server address` (right-click on the image and chose "show image" for a larger version):

 ![11_clone](https://cloud.githubusercontent.com/assets/5516900/16154153/e0477fb0-34a9-11e6-8280-e3e211c024fe.gif)